Last Modified: February 20, 2009

 There is no standard definition of biochemical failure.
 Some people say biochemical failure is defined as 3 consecutive rises in PSA, while others say it is defined as 2.0 ng above the lowest post-treatment measurement.
 Still some others will qualify their answer by saying 3 rises with a minimum total rise of 1.0ng/ml.
 Even after radical prostatectomy, and knowing that the only thing in the body that makes PSA is the normal prostate gland or prostate cancer, some people still say that a PSA of 0.1 is a recurrence, while others use 0.2 or 0.4 (2 rises above “undetectable”).

-Mar 11, 2011 - Biochemical recurrence of localized prostate cancer in patients treated with radical prostatectomy is linked to high levels of microRNAs, according to a study published in the March issue of The Journal of Urology.
+Today - Phosphodiesterase type 5 inhibitor use after radical prostatectomy is associated with increased risk of biochemical recurrence, according to a study published in the February issue of The Journal of Urology.